 With the formation of the Roman Republic in 509 BC, the Forum also became a place where monuments were built to elicit both personal popularity and public pride.
 After the modifications of Julius Caesar and Emperor Augustus the Forum had been given a brand new majestic look, with a strong central axis holding the Rostra of Augustus and Basilicas on either side, leading to the layout of the Forum which we recognize today.
 Be aware, though, that the Forum which (barely) stands today is a mix of buildings and monuments from different times, from the 44 BC of Caesar to the 330s of Constantine and even later, with a preponderance from the later times.
 Old buildings and monuments were torn down to make room for new, or were rebuilt due to old age or devastating fires, leaving precious little from the earlier times.
 Today the Forum is a sprawling ruin of architectural fragments and intermittent archaelogical excavations attracting numerous sightseers.
 This is the premiere place to see Ancient Rome's long history.

 Instead of listing the sites in the Roman Forum in some random order, I have arranged them in an order that will let you see all the sights with a minimum of walking.
 They're arranged assuming you enter the Roman Forum from the Via dei Fori Imperiali entrance, on the south side of the street, half way from the Colosseum to the Victor Emmanuel Monument.
+As you approach the tourist ntrance to the Forum, you'll see that the entire forum is sunken down from today's street level by perhaps 15 feet.
+This phenomenon is explained in this podcast episode.
 As you walk down the entry walkway into the Forum, you'll see the Basilica Aemilia on your right and the Temple of Antoninus Pius and Faustina on your left.
 We'll see those in more detail later.
 You'll also be going downhill, into the excavations of the Roman Forum, buried under dirt for over a thousand years.
 For now, when you reach the first crossroad that goes both left and right, turn right.
 You'll be on the Via Sacra.
 The Basilica Aemilia is on your right, and just past it is the cubic brick building called the Curia that housed the Roman Senate.
 On the left side of the street is ruinous brick Temple of Julius Caesar, with the Forum Square being the large relatively open rectangular area beyond it, ahead of you on your left, past the cross-street.
 For now, just stand right here while you read about the Via Sacra and the Forum Square.

 The Via Sacra (Sacred Road) was the main street of Ancient Rome, starting at the Colosseum, running through the Roman Forum, and ending at the top of the Capitoline Hill.
 This road is easy to identify: it's the one that passes through the Arch of Titus on the eastern edge of the forum, in front of the Temple of Romulus and the Temple of Antoninus Pius and Faustina as it heads west, in front of the Basilica Aemilia where you now are standing, and through the Arch of Septimius Severus ahead of you.
 The road was used as the route of the Roman Triumph (a parade which celebrated military victory) that began on the outskirts of the city and proceeded through the Roman Forum.
 Captured enemy leaders in chains, soldiers, weapons, loot, and finally, the triumphant Roman general in his four-horse chariot would parade down the Via Sacra through cheering throngs on their way past the temples of the Roman Forum, the Rostra of Augustus where the emperor might have stood, and on to the Capitoline Hill.
 You're standing where the greatest generals of the Roman Republic and later, the Roman Empire, marched in the ancient equivalent of a ticker-tape parade when they came home, victorious, from territorial conquest.
 To qualify for a triumph, a military leader had to kill at least 5000 people and gain some territory for Rome.
 Rome expanded so much and so fast, and the Roman military killed so many people, that it celebrated 70 triumphs in only 200 years from about 100 BC to 100 AD.
 You've probably seen Cleopatra riding down the Via Sacra in her big-budget motion picture.
 The road was built in the 5th century BC.
 It was paved later with the stones you see beneath your feet today, and during Nero's reign it was lined with colonnades in the section between the Arch of Titus and the Temple of Romulus.
 The Via Sacra is a bit confusing here at the Forum Square, with the name Via Sacra being used for the part that runs along both long edges of the Forum Square, and also the short road which connects those two, running in front of the Temple of Julius Caesar.